Climate-Refugee-Stories/crs-website/content/about/_index.md

 But there is hope.
 We invite storytellers and audiences to debate and define **climate refugees** for themselves - to explore the historical, political, economic, and environmental causes of migration in order to bridge movements for social and environmental justice.

-Learn more about our approach to [Ethical Storytelling](https://drive.google.com/file/d/1x75Omo3fhjdADClZyOVb-oO9BVIu9fDm/view?usp=sharing)
+See our Permissions and [Usage Guide](#usage-guide) and learn more about our approach to [Ethical Storytelling](https://drive.google.com/file/d/1x75Omo3fhjdADClZyOVb-oO9BVIu9fDm/view?usp=sharing)
 ​

 Visit our [**Stories**]({{< ref "/stories" >}}) and [**Archive**]({{< ref "/archive" >}})